 We demonstrate ways in which different faiths can and are working together to promote interfaith harmony.
-This includes presentations at schools, universities, places of worship, prisons and private homes.
+This includes presentations at schools, universities, places of worship, and private homes.
+We place special emphasis on our presentations and workshops at prisons.
 When Abrahamic Reunion’s international spokespersons, Rev David and Dr Anna Less, visited from the US in May 2017, they were interviewed by BBC Radio 2 on Sunday 14.05.17.
 Listen on Good Morning Sunday.
+Forward to 43:54 to listen to the interview.
+(Interview ends 59:29)

 We may know who we are, or we may not